develprr/metamatic-blog/_posts/2022-04-11-wrap-easter-eggs-faster-to-give-perfect-gifts.markdown

 Now that time is money and CPU time is expensive, you will actually be measuring time here.
 So let's make the fundamental element, a method to measure duration of any given procedure.
-For the clarity of expression, I use the Ruby language here again:
+For clarity of expression, I'll use Ruby language here again:

 {% highlight ruby %}
   def measure_duration(proc)